1bardesign/batteries/readme.md

 There are some inter-dependencies in the more complex modules, which should be straightforward to detect and figure out the best course of action (include or strip out) if you want to make a stripped-down version for distribution.

-Currently the lib is 30kb or so compressed, including the readme.
+Currently the lib is 30kb or so compressed, including the readme, so think carefully whether you really need to worry!

 # License